Your constantly-updated definition of Responsive Design (RD) and

 With responsive design, you design for flexibility in every aspect—images, text and layouts.
 So, you should:

-1. Assume a "mobile-first" mentality: Whether you start designing from the smallest screen or the desktop version, assuming a mobile-first mentality helps you practice the mobile-first approach, a design principle with simplicity at its core.
+Assume a "mobile-first" mentality: Whether you start to design from the smallest screen or the desktop version, assuming a mobile-first mentality helps you practice the mobile-first approach, a design principle with simplicity at its core.
 A mobile-first mentality means prioritizing content, leaving complex graphs and images for the desktop version, and creating fat-finger-friendly tap targets (30px minimum).

-4. Prioritize and hide content to suit users' contexts.
+Prioritize and hide content to suit users' contexts of use.
 Check your visual hierarchy and use progressive disclosure and navigation drawers to give users needed items first.
 Keep nonessential items (nice-to-haves) secondary.

 Responsive design is robust and economical, but its "easy" nature is deceptive.
 You can still run into difficulties if you use it without caution.
 For example, it can restrict your control over the design's screen sizes; consequently, if you do not set media queries upfront, the elements could shift independently.
 Also, it is typical to run into issues with advertisement formats, especially on mobile devices.